hex0punk/wally/README.md

 $ wally map -p ./... --ssa -vvv -f "github.com/hashicorp/nomad/"
 ```

 Where `-f` defines a filter for the call stack search function.
-If you don't do this, Wally may end up getting stuck in some loop as it encounters recursive calls or very lengthy paths in scary dependency forests.
+If you don't do this, wally may end up getting stuck in some loop as it encounters recursive calls or very lengthy paths in scary dependency forests.

-If using `-f` is not enough and you are seeing Wally taking a very long time in the "solving call paths" step, Wally may have encountered some sort of recursive call.
+If using `-f` is not enough, and you are seeing Wally taking a very long time in the "solving call paths" step, Wally may have encountered some sort of recursive call.
 In that case, you can use `-l` and an integer to limit the number of recursive calls Wally makes when mapping call paths.
 This will limit the paths you see in the output, but using a high enough number should return helpful paths still.
 Experiment with `-l`, `-f`, or both to get the results you need or expect.

 ### PNG and XDOT Graph output

 When using the `--ssa` flag, you can also use `-g` or `--graph` to indicate a path for a PNG or XDOT containing a Graphviz-based graph of the call stacks.
 For example, running: